austriker27/rellax/README.md

 ### Design Influence

-The site is heavily based on the parallax library, called rellax, developed by [dixon and moe](dixonandmoe.com/rellax).
+The site is heavily based rellax, a lightweight vanilla javascript parallax library, developed by [dixon and moe](dixonandmoe.com/rellax).

 ## Built With